Morganamilo/paru/README.md

 `paru --gendb` -- Generate the devel database for tracking `*-git` packages.
 This is only needed when you initially start using paru.

-`paru -Ui` -- Build and install a PKGBUILD in the current directory.
+`paru -Bi .` -- Build and install a PKGBUILD in the current directory.

 ## IRC